Sexual Misconduct and Discrimination

 5.1.
 General

-5.1.3.
-As determined by the Title IX Coordinator, the university reserves the right to initiate an investigation of any conduct prohibited by this policy without a formal complaint from or participation by the complainant.
+5.1.6.
+As determined by the Executive Director of EOA & Title IX Coordinator, the university may initiate an investigation of any conduct prohibited by this policy without a formal complaint from or participation by the complainant.

-5.1.4.
+5.1.8.
 The applicable evidentiary standard for all violations of this policy is preponderance of the evidence.
 That standard is met when the evidence shows that it is “more likely than not” that the alleged misconduct occurred.

-5.1.11.
-In compliance with the Oregon Workplace Fairness Act, the university is required to notify employees that employees who pursue legal action against the university based on alleged unlawful employment practice prohibited by ORS 659A.030, 659A.082 or 659A.112 (unlawful discrimination or sexual assault) must do so no later than five (5) years after the occurrence of the alleged unlawful employment practice.
-The university may not require or coerce a former, current, or prospective employee to enter into a nondisclosure or nondisparagement agreement that has the purpose or effect of preventing the individual from disclosing or discussing conduct prohibited by ORS 659A.030, 659A.082 or 659A.112 (unlawful discrimination or sexual assault) when that conduct occurred between employees or between an employer and an employee in the workplace or at certain work-related events; or that occurred between an employer and an employee off the employment premises, except, (1) When an employee claiming to be aggrieved by unlawful conduct requests to enter into a settlement, separation, or severance agreement which contains a nondisclosure, nondisparagement, or “no-rehire” provision and will have seven (7) calendar days to revoke the agreement; or (2) If an employer makes a good faith determination that an employee has engaged in conduct prohibited by ORS 659A.030, ORS 659A.082 or 659A.112.
+5.1.18.
+In compliance with the Oregon Workplace Fairness Act, the university is required to notify employees that employees who pursue legal action against the university based on alleged unlawful employment practice prohibited by Oregon Revised Statutes (ORS) 659A.030, 659A.082 or 659A.112 (unlawful discrimination or sexual assault) must do so no later than five (5) years after the occurrence of the alleged unlawful employment practice.
+The university may not require or coerce a former, current, or prospective employee to enter into a nondisclosure or nondisparagement agreement that has the purpose or effect of preventing the individual from disclosing or discussing conduct prohibited by ORS 659A.030, 659A.082 or 659A.112 (unlawful discrimination or sexual assault) when that conduct occurred between employees or between an employer and an employee in the workplace or at certain work-related events; or that occurred between an employer and an employee off the employment premises, except, (1) When an employee claiming to be aggrieved by unlawful conduct requests to enter into a settlement, separation, or severance agreement which contains a nondisclosure, nondisparagement, or “no-rehire” provision and will have seven calendar days to revoke the agreement; or (2) If an employer makes a good faith determination that an employee has engaged in conduct prohibited by ORS 659A.030, 659A.082 or 659A.112.

 5.2.
 Amnesty

 5.2.1.
 Oregon State University encourages all community members to report behavior associated with sexual misconduct.
-To support such reporting, except for the specific reasons noted below, the university will not pursue student conduct proceedings against a reporting student, a complainant, or a witness for personal use of alcohol, marijuana or other drugs, trespassing or unauthorized entry of university-owned or operated facilities, or other violations of the Code, occurring at or near the time of the alleged incident of sexual misconduct.
+To support such reporting, except for the specific reasons noted below, the university will not pursue student conduct proceedings against a reporting student, a complainant, or a witness for personal use of alcohol, marijuana, or other drugs, trespassing or unauthorized entry of university-owned or operated facilities, or other violations of the Code, occurring at or near the time of the alleged incident of sexual misconduct.
 Additionally, the university will not pursue student conduct proceedings against a respondent for personal use of alcohol, marijuana, or other drugs at or near the time of the incident.
 Oregon State University may, however, initiate an educational discussion with any student regarding any behavior that, without reporting amnesty, could violate the Code.

 a.
 Excludes an individual from participation in any university program or activity for which they are otherwise eligible; or